-Endless rainy days have become a typical feature of winter, meaning our horses are more likely to be spending time in wet, muddy paddocks, which can increase their risk of developing mud fever.
-This is a non-contagious (which means it doesn’t spread from one horse to another or to people) skin condition that causes irritation, soreness, matted areas of hair and scabs that form on the horse’s lower legs.
+Mud fever is a non-contagious (which means it doesn’t spread from one horse to another, or to people) skin condition that causes irritation, soreness, matted areas of hair, and scabs that form on the horse’s lower legs.
 You may also hear it referred to by a few other names, including dermatitis, greasy heels and cracked heels.

-- Regularly washing the legs, especially if you don’t dry them afterwards- There are many differing opinions as to what to do with wet, muddy legs.
-It is recommended to allow the mud to dry and then brush it off.
-If washing is required, then it is important to thoroughly dry the skin
+- Regularly washing the legs, especially if they’re not dried afterwards.
+The current veterinary recommendation is to allow the mud to dry and then brush it off.
+If washing is required, then it is important to thoroughly dry the skin.

 - Having broken or damaged skin due to a wound, such as an overreach injury.

-It is important to call your vet as soon as you spot any signs of mud fever, so they can give you an accurate diagnosis and make sure treatment is tailored to meet your horse’s needs.
+It’s important to call your vet as soon as mud fever is suspected so they can give an accurate diagnosis and make sure treatment is tailored to meet your horse’s needs.
 Once your vet has made a diagnosis and recommended a treatment plan, they should be happy for you to continue managing the condition yourself.
 However, you should get back in touch with them if your horse fails to respond to treatment, or the mud fever gets worse.

 A general treatment plan should include:

-- Bringing your horse in out of the muddy and wet conditions to keep your horse’s skin clean and dry
+- Bringing your horse in out of the muddy and wet conditions to keep their skin clean and dry.

 - If mites or a fungal infection have triggered the mud fever, individual treatment for these causes may be required.